Advanced Meters FAQ

 What’s the difference between the new meters and the old meters?

 The new meters are digital electronic devices with a more efficient communication system compared to the old meters.
 They will continue to record the kilowatt-hour and demand data for billing purposes, as well as provide additional information about the electrical condition of the power grid.

 Will I keep the same rate after the conversion?

 Yes, member-owners will continue to stay on the same rate class as they have in the past.
-There will be no increased cost to the member-owner.
+There will be NO increased cost to the member.

 What if my bill reports more kWh usage than normal or I think my meter is not working correctly?

-Contact your nearest co-op office right away to discuss your billing concerns.
-Electronic meters are more accurate than analog or mechanical meters.
+Contact the co-op office right away to discuss your billing concerns.
+Electronic meters are more accurate.
 The new meters installed have been tested and meet American National Standards Institute (ANSI) regulations.

 The new meters allow for accurate readings and a consistent billing period.

 The new meter records an electronic kWh reading, the date and time of energy usage, the overall peak demand of the electric account, if the meter has rotated backwards, and the number of times the meter has experienced a loss of power for any reason.
 In fact, the meter will record the date and time of light blinks and the length of the power outage.
 The meters are equipped to notify REC when the power goes out, when it is restored and can provide engineering data.